WWE’s Paige Rocks New Sexy Look In Latest Instagram Snaps

-WWE bombshell Paige is rocking a slightly different look this week and her Instagram fans are going absolutely wild over it.
-The wrestling vixen touted that a friend and hair genius was ready to make a comeback and he gave her a jaw-dropping grey ombre style.
+WWE bombshell Paige is rocking a slightly different look this week, and her Instagram fans are going absolutely wild over it.
+The wrestling vixen touted that her friend and hair genius was ready to make a comeback, and he gave her a jaw-dropping gray ombre style.

-Paige — whose real name is Saraya-Jade Bevis — shared a handful of photos showcasing her new look on Tuesday evening via Instagram.
-She asked her followers what they thought about her new hair color and it’s clear that this one is a major hit.
+Paige — whose real name is Saraya-Jade Bevis — shared a handful of photos showcasing her new look on Tuesday evening, via Instagram.
+She asked her followers what they thought about her new hair color, and it’s clear that this one is a major hit.

 Of course, it might be more than simply the hair color that generated all of the love that Paige is receiving on this post.
 The WWE star was photographed wearing black leggings and a tight black sports bra, an ensemble that allowed her to flaunt her figure quite well.

 The 27-year-old English beauty made sure to show off a bit of cleavage with this look.
-The skintight ensemble also highlighted every inch of her curvy figure and fans got to see plenty of the tattoo that sits just below her breasts and above her navel.
+The skintight ensemble also highlighted every inch of her curvy figure, and fans got to see plenty of the tattoo that sits just below her breasts, above her navel.

-Paige’s newly-styled hair was parted on the side and it cascaded over her shoulders in loose waves.
-The WWE personality chose a heavy, dark makeup look to compliment her bold look and this post quickly received a great deal of love.
+Paige’s newly-styled hair was parted on the side, and it cascaded over her shoulders in loose waves.
+The WWE personality chose a heavy, dark makeup look to compliment her bold poses, and this post quickly received a great deal of love.

 Paige currently has 5.6 million followers on Instagram.
 It took only 15 hours for the set of snapshots to receive more than 245,000 likes, and nearly 1,500 comments were posted as well.